Termites

 Physical Characteristics

-Termites are small, soft-bodied insects that resemble ants but with some key differences.
-They have straight antennae, broad waists, and wings of equal length in their reproductive stage.
-Eastern subterranean termites, the most common species in Northern Virginia, are pale, creamy white to light brown.
-Workers are about 1/4 inch long, while soldiers have large, darkened heads with strong mandibles.
+Termites are small, soft bugs that look like ants but are different.
+They have straight feelers, thick waists, and wings that are the same length.
+In Northern Virginia, the eastern subterranean termite is the most common type.
+These termites are pale white to light brown.
+Workers are about 1/4 inch long.
+Soldiers have bigger, darker heads with strong jaws.

 Common Species